dagu-org/dagu/README.md

 ### How does it track running processes without DBMS?

-Dagu uses Unix sockets to communicate with running processes.
+dagu uses Unix sockets to communicate with running processes.

 ## License